The circle of the church year turns. It’s almost Advent.

 Sybil MacBeth wrote a book chock-full of engaging ideas for Advent, Christmas and Epiphany called The Season of the Nativity, and she’s also the creator of a favorite prayer practice of mine, Praying in Color.
 She has several templates for a prayerful, colorful Advent calendar that are great for kids, teens and adults.

-When my son Peter was younger, we read a different Christmas book or chapters of a wintery book each night leading up to Christmas Eve, when he’d receive a new one.
+When my son Peter was small, we read a different Christmas book or chapters of a wintery book each night leading up to Christmas Eve, when he’d receive a new one.
 Some parents more organized than I ever was wrap these books from the family’s or the library’s collection in holiday gift wrap and number them, opening one each night at bedtime.

 For younger children, Laura Alary’s book, Look!
 A Child’s Guide to Advent and Christmas helps them connect what is happening in church with what is happening at home as we get ready.
 Its tone is both joyful and calm, in a way that suggests the profound difference between waiting for Jesus and waiting for Santa.